 Corporate culture is practically inseparable from everyday employee experiences.
 We’re not talking about the oft-cited employee lifecycle (attraction, recruitment, onboarding, development, etc.).
 That’s the corporate point-of-view.
 We’re talking about the much more important, but less understood, employees’ point-of-view.
 This vantage point includes every small daily micro-experience: all of the interactions with peers, mentoring from leaders, opportunities for growth, challenging assignments, and proud accomplishments that define life at work.
 When it comes to a thriving culture, those are the things that really matter.3

 Appreciating and being appreciated for great work are essentials of a thriving corporate culture.
 So if you lack an effective recognition program to begin with, if participation in your solution is low, or if appreciation isn’t woven into the fabric of your culture, there’s work to be done.
-In great organizations, appreciating out loud and often is second nature, like breathing.
+In great organisations, appreciating out loud and often is second nature, like breathing.
 A great recognition solution should create hundreds (or even thousands) of positive employee experiences daily.
-These experiences reinforce employees’ decision to work where they work, help them connect with their team and with company values, and motivate them to give their all to the organization’s success.
+These experiences reinforce employees’ decision to work where they work, help them connect with their team and with company values, and motivate them to give their all to the organisation’s success.

 Launching any new HR technology or initiative comes with challenges.
 But studies show that employee recognition programs need to be supported, nurtured, and provide quality experiences to succeed.
 Research indicates that:

 Recognition ROI begins with measuring the recognition experience.
-To see how appreciation is flowing in your organization, you need to monitor program metrics, beginning with the basics.
+To see how appreciation is flowing in your organisation, you need to monitor program metrics, beginning with the basics.
 How many employees have logged in and begun to use your program?
-Once they begin, do they stay involved and active as recognizers?
+Once they begin, do they stay involved and active as recognisers?
 Does participation increase over time?
 Or does it peak and then fall off?
 How satisfied are employees with the whole recognition experience, start to finish?
 Does it truly make them feel appreciated?
 Do recognition tools integrate well with daily workflow and other technologies.
 Is it easily accessible?
 Is it equitable and fair?
 Does it include everyone?